jcubic/sysend.js/README.md

 ## Demo

-Open this [demo page](http://jcubic.pl/sysend.php) in two tabs/windows.
+Open this [demo page](http://jcubic.pl/sysend.php) in two tabs/windows (there is also link to other domain).

 ## API